 Our policy is aligned to The Complaints Handling Code designed by the Housing Ombudsman Service.
 The service is set up by law to look at complaints about housing organisations.
 The service is free, independent, and impartial.
-Haig Housing pay a membership fee to The Housing Ombudsman Service as we aim to provide the best practice in this area.
+Haig Housing benchmarks procedures against the Housing Ombudsman code to provide best practice in this area.